creoapp/documentation/docs/technotes/datepicker-input.md

 return !(self.isEditing)
 ```

 Just one final step is now required, we need to reset the editing flag and we need to set the TextField1 value to the value entered in the DatePicker.
-We'll use the `DidEndditing` event:
+We'll use the `DidEndEditing` event:

 ```
 var datePicker = self.InputView.DatePicker1